Sneaky Sound System: 2013–present

 In April 2013, Connie Mitchell was a mentor to Seal's artists on the Australian version of The Voice.
 The same month, in a peer-voted survey conducted by Melbourne's Herald Sun newspaper, Connie was named number 18 on a list of Australia's greatest singers of all time.

 During 2013 the group indicated on their Facebook page that they were working on a number of collaborations.
 The first of these was a track with US duo The Knocks, called "The One".
 It appears on the EP Comfortable, released on 18 February 2014.
 In May 2014, Noir Records released a track "This Feeling", accredited to Larse and Sneaky Sound System.

 In late 2015 and with little fanfare, Sneaky Sound System put out two club tracks on limited release—"Summertime Madness" and "All I Need".

 In April 2016, the group released "I Ain't Over You" and accompanying video, which they called "their first proper music video in four years".
 On 18 April the track debuted at No. 3 on the AIR charts chart.

 In August 2017, a two-track EP including "Do Ya Thing" and "I Like Techno" was released on Club Sweat/Sweat It Out Records.
 The video accompanying "Do Ya Thing" was directed by fellow Bondi Beach local, Carla Uriarte.

 In September 2017, on TMRW Music (formerly Ministry of Sound), new remixes of "Pictures" were released by Mall Grab, Dom Dolla, Colour Castle together with a Sneaky Sundays remix.
 These mixes reached No. 2 on the ARIA Club Chart.
 February 2018 saw the release of new remixes of "I Love It" from Death Ray Shake, Jordan Burns, Superlove and Luke Million.
 These mixes spent four weeks at No. 3 on the ARIA Club Chart.

 In July 2018, their single "Can't Help the Way That I Feel" was released on Cr2 Records.
 Featuring an interpolation of an excerpt from "Love Come Down", written by Kashif and originally recorded by Evelyn "Champagne" King, the song reached No. 1 on the UK Music Week Upfront Club Chart in December 2018.

 July 2019 saw the release of a single, "We Belong", also on Cr2 Records.
 On 18 July, Beatport named Sneaky Sound System their Artist of the Week.

-April 2020 brought the release of the single "Tell The World", a collaboration with French DJ producer Norman Doray.
+April 2020 brought the release of the single "Tell The World", a collaboration with French DJ producer Norman Doray, and in August 2023, "Fire Keeps Burning", a collaboration with Swedish producer John Dahlbäck.